UK, France and Germany to revive sanctions on Iran over its nuclear programme

 The UK, alongside France and Germany, has announced its plan to revive UN-backed sanctions on Iran over fears it is developing nuclear weapons.

-The three European powers, known collectively as the E3, are set to re-introduce sweeping sanctions after efforts to restart diplomatic talks over Tehran’s nuclear programme stalled.
+The three European powers, known collectively as the E3, intend to re-introduce sweeping sanctions after efforts to restart diplomatic talks over Tehran’s nuclear programme stalled.

 Iran has insisted its nuclear programme is for peaceful purposes, but it has enriched uranium to levels exceeding that required for civil nuclear power, in breach of a deal agreed with western nations in 2015.